-- UG.A2.1 One credit equates to ten notional hours of learning.
-The standard academic year for a full-time student studying an undergraduate programme equates to 120 credits and 1200 notional hours of learning. - UG.A2.2 The maximum amount of credit from prior learning and/or credit transfer that may count toward an undergraduate award is 67%.
+67%.
 Any alternative limitation on the amount of credit which may be derived from prior learning and/or credit transfer must be explicitly stated, and approved, in the documentation for validation.
-Any alternatives are likely to be exceptional and must be supported by clear evidence of the requirement for alternative credit amounts. - UG.A2.3 The maximum amount of credit from prior learning and/or credit transfer that may count toward an integrated Master's award is 50%.
-Any alternative limitation on the amount of credit which may be derived from prior learning and/or credit transfer, must be explicitly stated, and approved in the documentation for validation.
 Any alternatives are likely to be exceptional and must be supported by clear evidence of the requirement for alternative credit amounts.

-UG.A2.4 Within the constraints outlined in UG.C8.1 and UG.C8.5, Faculty Recognition Groups will determine whether credit is to be recognised or awarded in respect of prior learning and whether that credit will be mark-bearing.
+- UG.A2.3 The maximum amount of credit from prior learning and/or credit transfer that may count toward an Integrated Master's award is 50%.
+Any alternative limitation on the amount of credit which may be derived from prior learning and/or credit transfer, must be explicitly stated, and approved in the documentation for validation.
+Any alternatives are likely to be exceptional and must be supported by clear evidence of the requirement for alternative credit amounts. - UG.A2.4 Within the constraints outlined in UG.C8.1 and UG.C8.5.2, the University Recognition Group will determine whether credit is to be recognised or awarded in respect of prior learning and whether that credit will be mark-bearing.
+Mark-bearing credit will only be approved if it has been awarded as part of a Liverpool John Moores University programme of study.
+All other credit will be considered for non-mark bearing credit.